Overview of the National Estuary Program

-- EPA's NEP is a non-regulatory program that works to improve the waters, habitats and living resources of 28 estuaries across the country.
+- EPA's NEP is a non-regulatory program that improves the waters, habitats and living resources of 28 estuaries across the country.

-- Each NEP develops and implements a long-term plan (called a Comprehensive Conservation and Management Plan (CCMP)) based on local priorities to guide their efforts.
+- Each NEP develops and implements a long-term plan (referred to as a Comprehensive Conservation and Management Plan (CCMP)) based on local priorities to guide their efforts.

 - The NEPs involve community members in the decision-making process.